cnsystem/cnsystem.github.io/_posts/2023-04-23-LVI-Chinese.md

 #### [14] C. Qin, H. Ye, C. E. Pranata, J. Han, S. Zhang, and M. Liu, “LINS:A Lidar-Inertial State Estimator for Robust and Efﬁcient Navigation,”IEEE International Conference on Robotics and Automation (ICRA),pp. 8899–8906, 2020.

-#### [15] C. Debeunne and D. Vivet, “A Review of Visual-LiDAR Fusion basedSimultaneous Localization and Mapping,” Sensors, vol. 20, no. 7, p.
+#### [15] C. Debeunne and D. Vivet, “A Review of Visual-LiDAR Fusion basedSimultaneous Localization and Mapping,” Sensors, vol. 20, no. 7, p.2068, 2020.
-2068, 2020.

 #### [16] J. Zhang and S. Singh, “Laser-Visual-Inertial Odometry and Mappingwith High Robustness and Low Drift,” Journal of Field Robotics,vol. 35, no. 8, pp. 1242–1264, 2018.